molinamarcvdb/Small_Mol_Gen_Mod_Api/README.md

 # Hit_Expansion_Generative_Modelling

 This repository contains the source code for our Small Molecule Targeted Generative Modelling API, a project for Artificial Intelligence in Drug Discovery, a module from the Medical Informatics MSc at fachhochschule nordwestschweiz (FHNW), Muttenz, Switzerland.
-Our tool consist on a user-friendly interface for hit expansion that given a initial hit the suer can expand its hit with similar compound with varied properties.
+Our tool consist on a user-friendly interface for hit expansion that given a initial hit the user can expand its hit with similar compound with varied properties.

 ## Introduction
 The exploration and generation of novel molecular structures is a critical aspect of drug discovery and related fields.
 Traditional methods can be time-consuming and expensive, making the use of computational models increasingly attractive.
 Our API utilizes a generative model approach, learning from a large dataset of molecular structures expressed in the SELFIES language - a 100% robust molecular string representation developed in [1].